 The life of Ella Roberta: a funny, busy, clever, curious, sporty and musical child

-Three months before her 7th birthday Ella began to develop what was later confirmed at her inquest, severe and rare life threatening asthma.
-The pathologist who carried out her post mortem said it was “one of the worst cases of asthma ever recorded in the UK” The first signs she was developing breathing difficulties was a chest infection that started just before October half term in 2010.
-Ella’s asthma was very complex, she had continous mucus pluggins and the mucus was thick like white glue a bronchoscophy revealed.
+Ella’s asthma was very complex, she had continuous mucus plugins and the mucus was thick like white glue a bronchoscopy revealed.
 She was unable to clear it from her lungs despite physical therapy.
-The mucus continually made her lungs collapse and yet noone knew where the excess mucus was coming from.
-Ella also had coughing syncope (there is no known case in a child) and she had reflex anoxic seizures which was brought on by hypoxia.
-There was no pattern to Ella’s asthma attacks, some of her triggers for example hay fever were known but there were others that were Airborne which continue to be unknown even after her death.
+The mucus continually made her lungs collapse.
+Ella also had coughing syncope (there is no known case in a child) as well as reflex anoxic seizures which was brought on by hypoxia.
+There was no pattern to Ella’s asthma attacks, some of her triggers for example hay fever were known but there were others that were airborne which continue to be unknown even after her death.

 Ella had her first hypoxic seizure during a severe attack and stopped breathing, she ended up In ICU in December 2010.
 After the first episode the attacks continued and Ella was frequently rushed to Lewisham Hospital; she was admitted to ICU a further four times.

 She passed away on the 15th February 2013.

 Throughout her illness Ella had been treated in five separate hospitals but no medical professional had ever explained that air pollution could be making her asthma worse.